Walter (Muppet): Characterization

 In the process of conceptualizing Walter, Nicholas Stoller said; "We wanted a simple character, who was pure innocence and pure enthusiasm as an entry point for kids who aren't necessarily as familiar with The Muppets as their parents."
 Jason Segel, added: "He's a stand-in for me, a hardcore Muppet fan who wants to know what the hell happened to them."
 He also revealed a shared ambition with the character; "He sets out to make them as famous as they once were — which was sort of our goal in making this movie."
 Stoller and Segel's screenplay had described Walter as the adopted younger brother of Gary and had set Walter's age to be approximately 30 years old.

-Much to the producers' surprise, Disney granted them the creative license to conceive a new Muppet without any initial marketing research, a technique Disney often employs when creating characters for their consumer products franchisees.
-Segel and Stoller, however, were only responsible for creating Walter's personality and character traits—his physical appearance was crafted by the Muppets Studio and Puppet Heap.
+Much to the producers' surprise, The Walt Disney Company granted them the creative license to conceive a new Muppet without any initial marketing research, a technique Disney often employs when creating characters for their consumer products franchisees.
+Segel and Stoller, however, were responsible only for creating Walter's personality and character traits—his physical appearance was crafted by the Muppets Studio and Puppet Heap.

 Peter Linz came to the producers' attention after a screenplay read-through, where he assisted fellow Muppet performer Eric Jacobson.
 The producers called Linz, asking if he were interested in auditioning for the role.
 Linz, however, did not initially win over the film's producers, and he was asked to audition again.
 During his second audition, Linz was told to emulate actor Michael Cera in his demeanor, because the producers wanted Walter to be quiet and shy, similar to the way Cera acts.
 Linz received the role after completing his second audition, where he improvised dialogue with Segel and performed several music duets, including "Love Will Keep Us Together".
 As Walter's characterization became more defined, Linz identified a comparative bond between him and Walter; "The character of Walter hits really close to home for me.
 I’ve always been an enormous Muppet fan who dreamed of one day working with the Muppets, and that’s basically who Walter is."
 Producer Todd Lieberman remarked, "The emotional core of the movie is Walter.
 The idea is that he's not comfortable where he is now but he ends up finding a place where he's comfortable at.
 That's a really great lesson."